pepopowitz/your-first-react-app-exercises/exercise-5/README.md

 All of your work for this exercise will take place in Exercise.js.

+### Background

+JSX is a powerful hybrid of JavaScript and XML.
+This exercise will get you comfortable writing JSX.

 ### Static HTML

 JSX can be used to render static HTML.
 Currently, Exercise.js is rendering a single `div` element.